gregberge/svgr/README.md

 Options:

-  -V, --version                    output the version number --ext <ext>                      specify a custom file extension (default: "js") --icon                           use "1em" as width and height --ids                            keep ids within the svg (svgo)
+  -V, --version                    output the version number --config <file>                  specify the path of the svgr config --ext <ext>                      specify a custom file extension (default: "js") --icon                           use "1em" as width and height --ids                            keep ids within the svg (svgo)